michaelgwelch/loominate.net/_posts/2012-03-31-brainmess-description.md

   - brainmess
 ---

-It occurred to me that since the [links][1] I&#8217;ve provided so far include a NSFW word, I should take the time to describe the Brainmess language on my blog so readers need not click on those links.
-This description is obviously not going to be completely original as I&#8217;ve stolen most of it from Mark Chu-Carroll&#8217;s blog and Wikipedia.
+It occurred to me that since the [links][1] I've provided so far include a NSFW word, I should take the time to describe the Brainmess language on my blog so readers need not click on those links.
+This description is obviously not going to be completely original as I've stolen most of it from Mark Chu-Carroll's blog and Wikipedia.

 <!--more-->